 The current unit costs of various items (infrastructure and human resources) will be automatically added in cells D8:D19 using the data inputted in the 'inputs' sheet.
 The envisaged increase in unit prices (under normal circumstances) will be added in cells C8:C19.
-Cells D8:D19 contain percentage increase in view of the COVID-19 situation.
-For the unit costs in 2022 and 2023, no increase is factored in considering hoarding or supply shortages due to the pandemic.
-This zero percent increase can be modified to reflect an increase.
-For rest of the years, increases added in C8:C19 will be used.
-The increased unit prices till year 2030 will be automatically calculated in the table.
+Cells D8:D19 contain a percentage increase in view of the COVID-19 situation.
+For the unit costs in the first two years, no increase is factored in considering hoarding or supply shortages due to the pandemic.
+This zero per cent increase can be modified to reflect an increase.
+For the rest of the years, increases added in C8:C19 will be used.
+The increased unit prices till the last simulation year will be automatically calculated in the table.